Most late parcels arrive within 5 business days of their expected delivery date.

 - Known service delays

-If you are sending or waiting on an item from overseas, you can check for any known international delays that be impacting delivery times.
-Domestic service disruptions are listed on our service updates page.
+If you are sending or waiting on an item from overseas, you can check for any known international delays by viewing our international updates.
+Domestic service disruptions are listed on our domestic updates page.

 Submit an enquiry